MartaEspinosa/Reconstructing_Macrocomplex/README.md

 ### Example 5fj8

-This example is a RNA polymerase III elongation complex from Saccharomyces cerevisiae, a protein involved in the control of the transcription process.
+This example is a RNA polymerase III elongation complex from *Saccharomyces cerevisiae*, a protein involved in the control of the transcription process.
 It is an Hetero 17-mer, so, its stoichiometry is `A1B1C1D1E1F1G1H1I1J1K1L1M1N1O1P1Q1`.

 Its structure contains 17 unique protein chains and 4 unique nucleic acid chains, so we can already know that our program will not be able to construct the macro-complex completely.
 Specifically, this structure was obtained by Hoffmann, N.A. et.al (2015) by cryo-electron microscopy.